SomebodyLikeEveryBody/SeleniumManager/README.md

 python -m pip install selenium
 ```

-3) Launch Python in the repertory containing SeleniumManager.py and the other files of the repository
+3) Launch Python in the repertory containing SeleniumManager.py and the geckodriver

 4) Import Selenium Manager by doing in the python console
 ```python